 1. When you haven’t yet learned how to use a design software

-If you’re unfamiliar with the design or visualisation software, you may not witness transformative results in a one-hour session.
+If you’re unfamiliar with design or visualisation software, you may not witness transformative results in an one-hour session.
 Simultaneously learning how to use the software and adapting the design can be time-consuming and overwhelming, potentially hindering the effectiveness of the learning process.

 2. When you don’t have a specific design case